Introduction: Trademark Registration

 What is Trademark Registration?

-A Trademark can be a brand name or logo, taglines, captions, business name etc. In order to take the ownership on the brand name or logo, taglines etc, we need to apply for the Trademark Registration.
+A Trademark can be a brand name or logo, taglines, captions, business name etc. In order to take ownership of the brand name or logo, taglines etc, we need to apply for the Trademark Registration.

-Trademark can be a symbol or word, used by the business operator in order to promote their goods or services.
-In case of similar business objective, it can also be used to discriminate one service from another.
+A trademark can be a symbol or word, used by the business operator in order to promote their goods or services.
+In the case of a similar business objective, it can also be used to discriminate one service from another.

 Trademark Registration provides a right or ownership to the business operators, to protect their brand name from the use or misuse by any other.